-Description of School Setting and Process for Data Analysis: Provide a very brief description of the school to set the context for readers (e.g., demographics).
-Include the general process for developing the UIP and participants (e.g., School Accountability Committee).
-Review Current Performance: Review recent state and local data.
-Document any areas where the school did not at least meet state/federal expectations.
-Consider the previous year's progress toward the school's targets.
-Identify the overall magnitude of the school's performance challenges.
-Trend Analysis: Provide a description of the trend analysis that includes at least three years of data (state and local data), if available.
-Trend statements should be provided in the four performance indicator areas and by disaggregated groups.
-Trend statements should include the direction of the trend and a comparison (e.g., state expectations, state average) to indicate why the trend is notable.
+Description of School Review Current Performance: Trend Analysis: Provide a description Setting and Process for Review recent state and local of the trend analysis: Provide a description Data Analysis: Provide a data.
+Document any areas of the trend analysis: that includes at very brief description of the school to set the context for readers (e.g., where the school did not at least meet state/federal of the trend analysis: Provide a description general process for where the school's targets.
+Identify the developing the UIP and overall magnitude of the school's performance of the trend and a comparison (e.g., state expectations, state average) to indicate why the trend is notable.
 Priority Performance Challenges: Identify notable trends (or a combination of trends) that are the highest priority to address (priority performance challenges).
 No more than 3-5 are recommended.
 Provide a rationale for why these challenges have been selected and address the magnitude of the school's overall performance challenges.
 Root Cause Analysis: Identify at least one root cause for every priority performance challenge.
 Root causes should address adult actions, be under the control of the school, and address the priority performance challenge(s).
 Provide evidence that the root cause was verified through the use of additional data.
-A description of the selection process for the corresponding major improvement strategy(s) is encouraged.
-Narrative:
+A description of the selection process for the corresponding major improvement strategy(s) is encouraged. --- --- --